Akmazad/rXTalkViz/README.md

 ## Conclusion
 In this vignette, we demonstrated the basic functionality of the rXTalkViz package.
 We loaded example data, filtered it based on significance, and performed cross-talk analysis.
 For more detailed analysis, refer to the package documentation.

+## Acknowledgement
+We thank the Dr. Guangchuang (YuLabSMU) for his excellent R package: clusterprofiler, as some parts of the network visualization code in our work have been reproduced/inspired by that package.